Online RN to BSN Degree Program

 HIST 1351 World Civilizations to 1600, 3 hours

 All nursing core courses and electives must be taken through Schreiner University, unless transferred from an approved program.
-However, nurses can be awarded three (3) credit hours towards their nursing electives if they hold a national nursing certification.
-NURS 3201 must be taken within the first two sessions, and the capstone course must be taken in one of the final two sessions.
+However, nurses can be awarded three (3) credit hours towards their nursing electives if they hold a national nursing specialty certification.
+NURS 3201 must be taken within the first two sessions, and the Capstone course must be taken in one of the final two sessions.
 The sequence of the other nursing courses is flexible.

 In addition to 31 nursing hours, students need 90 hours of general education credit for a total graduation requirement of 121 credit hours.
-Students may satisfy their general education requirement with transfer credits; however, all students are required to fulfill the Schreiner Core.
+Students may satisfy their general education requirement with transfer credits; however, all students are required to fulfill the